 Have you every thought, what no code tools should you use?

-How you plan to create and deliver value to your user… then work backwards from there.
-I believe you’ll be closer to making something that people need.
+Start with the problem not the solution.
+Then ask how do you plan to create and deliver value to your user… work backwards from there.
+You’ll be closer to making something that people need.

-To help with this, I created a tool to recommend which no code tools to help turn your idea into a reality.
+To help with this, I created a way to recommend which no code tools are best to help turn your idea into a reality.
 It's based on data from dozens of interviews with insanely talented Makers.

-It's called the No Code Tool Generator.
-I made it for Makers like you and you can try it for free.
+It's called Get Stackd.
+I made it for Makers like you and I. Try it for free.

 Pick one to start